forward/capify-ec2/readme.md

 * :load_balanced

   When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.
-  Note: This options only applies to deployments made to an individual instance, using the command 'cap INSTANCE_NAME_HERE deploy' - it doesn't apply to roles.
+  Note: This options only applies to deployments made to an individual instance, using the command `cap INSTANCE_NAME_HERE deploy` - it doesn't apply to roles.

 * :use_iam_profile